apozuelog/DATA-ENGINEERING-CAPSTONE-PROJECT/README.md

 Fault tolerant: Hadoop is a technology that makes it easy to store large volumes of information, which in turn allows you to retrieve data safely.
 If a computer goes down, another copy is always available, making data recovery possible in the event of a crash.

-Como posible solución existe AWS EMR y Spark 2 usando Scala.
+As a possible solution there is AWS EMR and Spark 2 using Scala.

-**Dado que en este momento no es el caso, la solución aportada es la mejor.**
+**Since this is not the case at the moment, the solution provided is the best.**